7kylor/JavaPractice/README.md

-# JavaPractice Solutions
+# Java Practice Solutions
-# happy coding :)

-All questions are from Mec learn
-Lab Exam Fall 2023 MEC
+This repository contains solutions for the lab exam practice and mock exam questions from the MEC Learn course COMP 20043.
+It also includes solutions for the slides from each chapter/week.

+## Exam Information

-COMP 20043 Lab Exam Date and Time
+- Lab Exam Date and Time:

-Session C : 28/11/23(Tuesday)  3.00PM to 4.30 PM @ General Lab.
+    - Session C: 28/11/23 (Tuesday) 3:00 PM to 4:30 PM @ General Lab.
-Session A : 30/11/23(Thursday) 1.00PM to 2.30 PM @ General Lab
+    - Session A: 30/11/23 (Thursday) 1:00 PM to 2:30 PM @ General Lab.

-TOPICS:
+## Topics Covered

-Encapsulation
+- Encapsulation
-Inheritance
+- Inheritance
-Polymorphism- Constructor Overloading and Method Overloading Abstraction- Abstract Classes and Interfaces
+- Polymorphism (Constructor Overloading and Method Overloading)

-included all the solutions for questions from the lab exam practice and the solutions for the mock exam

->> update: i have added the solutions for the slides as well from each chapter / week
+- Abstraction (Abstract Classes and Interfaces)

- Create a pull request for any changes or new solutions you want to add to this repo.
-I will happily merge it after reviewing it.
+Feel free to create a pull request if you have any changes or new solutions to add.
+I will review and merge them.

+Happy coding! 😊